 Bridget Rohde is a member of the Litigation Section, practicing primarily in the areas of white collar criminal defense, corporate compliance and investigations, and monitorships.

 Ms. Rohde represents clients in a variety of criminal, civil and regulatory matters.
 She counsels corporate and individual clients in investigations conducted by the U.S. Department of Justice, Securities and Exchange Commission, and other federal, state and local law enforcement agencies.
 This has included successfully representing individuals in high-profile securities and financial fraud investigations conducted by numerous law enforcement agencies over the course of the last several years.
 Ms. Rohde also conducts internal investigations and provides guidance on creating and improving compliance initiatives.
-Additionally, since June 2010, Ms. Rohde has served as counsel to the Court-appointed monitor of a major labor union subject to a consent order in the U.S. District Court for the Southern District of New York.
+Additionally, over the course of the last several years, Ms. Rohde served as counsel to the court-appointed Review Officer (or monitor) of a major labor union subject to a consent order in the U.S. District Court for the Southern District of New York.

 Previously, Ms. Rohde was Chief of the Criminal Division for the U.S. Attorney's Office for the Eastern District of New York, where she supervised approximately 100 Assistant U.S. Attorneys.
 During her tenure at the Office, including as a line assistant, Deputy Chief of the Organized Crime and Racketeering Section and Deputy Chief of the Criminal Division, she personally conducted complex criminal investigations, handled numerous jury trials and argued appeals before the Second Circuit.